BOTS: A Unified Framework for Bayesian Online Task Selection in LLM Reinforcement Finetuning: Experiments

 \section{Experiments}

 We begin with Section~\ref{sec:exp_setup}, which introduces datasets, reinforcement finetuning protocols, evaluation metrics, and computational cost.
-Section~\ref{sec:impact_rho} and Section~\ref{sec:impact_lambda} analyze the effects of mixing evidence (\(\rho\)) and forgetting/adaptivity (\(\lambda\)) on task selection respectively.
+Section~\ref{sec:impact_rho} and Section~\ref{sec:impact_lambda} analyze the impact of hyperparameters (\(\rho\)), (\(\lambda\)) on task selection respectively.
 Section~\ref{sec:performance} then compares BOTS with competitive baselines across model scales and domains, while Section~\ref{sec:overview_additional_exp} summarizes additional experiments provided in the Appendix~\ref{appendix:additional_experimental_results}.